 Charleston Artisan Cheesehouse, Charleston Cheeses: Artisan brie, hand-pulled mozzarella, burrata, raw milk cheddar and more made from Hickory Hill Farm milk and cultured, mixed, molded, salted, aged, wrapped, labeled and stamped by hand.
 Where to buy: Curbside pickup and local delivery.
 Tours: Not offered.

 The Goatery on Kiawah River, Johns Island Cheeses: Variety of goat milk cheeses; call for details.
 Where to buy: Call the farm for appointment and to check cheese availability.
-Tours: Yes; find info on tours and other events here.
+Tours: Yes; Click here for info on tours and other events.